The Butcher’s Guide: What is a Filet Mignon?

 Cutting a Filet Mignon

 The filet mignon is cut from the beef tenderloin, which is part of the loin primal.
 The tenderloin itself runs through the short loin (which also includes the strip) and the sirloin (which includes the top sirloin) sections of the loin primal.
 This highly-prized cut of beef only represents 2-3% of the total animal.
-That’s why it’s so rare, and why it tends to be more expensive than other steaks.
+That’s why it’s so rare, and why when you buy filet mignon it tends to be more expensive than other steaks.

 The tenderloin is trimmed into filet mignon steaks or a chateaubriand (tenderloin) roast.
 If the butcher leaves the tenderloin intact through the short loin, the short loin will be cut into T-bone and Porterhouse steaks.